Using cf CLI Plugins

 Note: The cf CLI prohibits you from implementing any plugin that uses a native cf CLI command name or alias.
 For example, if you attempt to install a third-party plugin that includes the

-cf push, the cf CLI halts the installation.
+cf pushcommand, the cf CLI halts the installation.

 Use the contents of the

 cf help CLI plugin management and Commands offered by installed plugins sections to manage plugins and run plugin commands.

-cf pluginsto list all installed plugins and all commands that the plugins provide.
+List all installed plugins and all commands that the plugins provide by running: